Growing Agricultural Service Providers’ Program Outcomes with Producer Co-Educators

 Objective:

-Enable cohort members to find a producer-educator to work with, co-create an educational program plan, and co-teach the educational program with a producer
+Enable cohort members to find a producer-educator to work with, build a relationship with this producer as a co-educator, co-create an educational program plan, and co-teach the educational program with the producer as a co-educator

 Description:

-Each month for two hours the leadership team and the cohort of 10 agricultural educators meet to 1) explore new ways of working with a producer as a co-educator, 2) discuss options for using a producer-centered educational planning framework, and 3) gain skills for implementing effective education with adult audiences.
+Each month for two hours, the five-member leadership team and the cohort of seven agricultural educators meet to 1) explore new ways of working with producers as co-educators, 2) discuss options for using a producer-centered and outcome-based educational planning framework, 3) gain skills for implementing effective education with adult audiences and 4) share ideas and provide each other with feedback on educational plans (aka workshopping).
+During this time, the cohort members co-led educational programming for producers.

 Outcomes and impacts:

-The cohort and leadership team created a Community Agreement to outline our expectations of how we will work together as a group and how we will treat each other.
+The cohort and leadership team created a Community Agreement to outline our expectations for how we will work together and treat each other.

-We are exploring the adaptation of educational planning tools for use with producers as co-educators.
+We explored how to adapt existing educational planning tools and created new ones for use with producers as co-educators.

-Each month for 5 months a pair of cohort members is teaching the group using one of the five practices in the SARE Sustainable Agriculture Through Sustainable Learning publication.
+In the 2023 cohort meetings, a pair of cohort members taught the group using one of the five practices in the SARE Sustainable Agriculture Through Sustainable Learning publication.

 Educational & Outreach Activities